huangli712/iQIST/docs/src/ch03/recipes.md

 ### Design the programs and scripts

-Second, the iQIST software package is in essence a computational engine, so users have to write scripts or programs to execute the selected CT-HYB impurity solver directly or to call it using the application programming interface.
+Second, the iQIST software package is in essence a computational engine, so users have to write scripts or programs to execute the selected CT-HYB quantum impurity solver.
 For example, if the users want to conduct CT-HYB/DMFT calculations, in principle they must implement the DMFT self-consistent equation by themselves.

 There is a bonus.
-When the users want to study the Hubbard model on Bethe/cubic lattice using the single-site dynamical mean-field theory, or solve the Anderson impurity models in one-shot mode, it is possible to execute the quantum impurity solvers directly without any additional scripts or programs.
+When the users want to study the Hubbard model on bethe lattice using the single-site dynamical mean-field theory, or solve the Anderson impurity models in one-shot mode, it is possible to execute the quantum impurity solvers directly without any additional scripts or programs.

 ### Prepare the input files

-Third, an important task is to prepare proper input data for the selected CT-HYB impurity solver.
-The optional inputs for the CT-HYB impurity solver are the hybridization function [``\Delta(i\omega_n)``], impurity energy level (``E_{\alpha\beta}``), interaction parameters (``U``, ``J``, ``\lambda``, and ``\mu``), etc. If users do not provide them to the impurity solver, it will use the default settings automatically.
-Specifically, if the Coulomb interaction matrix is general or the spin-orbital coupling is considered, users should use the **JASMINE** component to solve the local atomic Hamiltonian problem at first to generate the necessary eigenvalues and eigenvectors.
+Third, an important task is to prepare proper input data for the selected CT-HYB quantum impurity solver.
+The optional inputs for the CT-HYB quantum impurity solver are the hybridization function [``\Delta(i\omega_n)``], impurity energy level (``E_{\alpha\beta}``), interaction parameters (``U``, ``J``, ``\lambda``, and ``\mu``), etc. If users do not provide them to the quantum impurity solver, it will use the default settings automatically.
+Specifically, if the Coulomb interaction matrix is general or the spin-orbit coupling is considered, users should use the **JASMINE** component to solve the local atomic Hamiltonian problem at first to generate the necessary eigenvalues and eigenvectors.

 **See also**: